reaandrew/shtats/README.md

-# something-something-git-stats
+# shtats

-A tool to generate a report showing statistics for a git repository.
+A tool to generate a report showing statistics for git.

+## Platforms

-For Linux, Mac and Windows
+Linux, Mac and Windows

 ## Credits